joshhayles/joshhayles/README.md

 - Passionate, Hard Work (with a never-ending appetite for learning and improvement)  ⛑️
     - Working hard is something that came natural to me in Real Estate because I loved everything about it.
-That same passion is now being applied to tech and entrepreneurial services that improve the user’s experience
+That same passion is applied to tech and entrepreneurial services that improve the user’s experience

     - I’m currently studying DSA’s, Python, Cloud Technologies, Containers (Kubernetes and Docker) on a daily basis